-Using this step by step guide, you will quickly be able to create or edit an existing MikroTik wireless network with your Beambox WiFi login.
+Using this step-by-step guide, you will quickly be able to create or edit an existing MikroTik wireless network with your Beambox WiFi login.

 Prerequisites